LogtalkDotOrg/logtalk3/scripts/embedding/gprolog/NOTES.md

 the multifile predicates).

-Be sure to read the GNU Prolog manual on `gplc`, specially the discussion on how the calling order for initialization goals found different files is machine-dependent.
+Be sure to read the GNU Prolog manual on `gplc`, specially the discussion on how the calling order for initialization goals found in different files is machine-dependent.
 This may dictate listing the files being compiled by it in a specific order to avoid runtime predicate existence errors.